-Alliant's first-tier regulated subsidiaries include WP&L and Interstate Power and Light Company (IPL).
-WP&L is a Wisconsin public utility engaged principally in the generation and distribution of electricity, and the distribution and transportation of natural gas to retail customers in select markets in Wisconsin.
-As of December 31, 2016, WP&L supplied electric and natural gas service to 470,000 and 190,000 retail customers, respectively.
+Alliant's first-tier regulated subsidiaries include WP&L and Interstate Power and Light Company (IPL).7 WP&L is a Wisconsin public utility engaged principally in the generation and distribution of electricity, and the distribution and transportation of natural gas to retail customers in select markets in Wisconsin.
+As of December 31, 2018, WP&L supplied electric and natural gas service to approximately 475,000 and 190,000 retail customers, respectively.
 WP&L also sells electricity to wholesale customers in Wisconsin.
 IPL is an Iowa public utility engaged principally in the generation and distribution of electricity, and the distribution and transportation of natural gas to retail customers in select markets in Iowa.
-As of December 31, 2016, IPL supplied electric and natural gas service to approximately 490,000 and 220,000 retail customers, respectively.
+As of December 31, 2018, IPL supplied electric and natural gas service to approximately 490,000 and 225,000 retail customers, respectively.
 IPL also sells electricity to wholesale customers in Minnesota, Illinois and Iowa.
 IPL is also engaged in the generation and distribution of steam for two customers in Cedar Rapids, Iowa.
 In 2015, IPL sold its Minnesota electric and natural gas distribution assets, and continues to serve the current owners of its former Minnesota service territory through a wholesale power supply agreement.

 Alliant's non-regulated first-tier subsidiary is Alliant Energy Finance, LLC, which manages a portfolio of wholly-owned subsidiaries and additional investments that include transmission, non-regulated electricity generation, and transportation.
 The other business segment includes the operations of Alliant Energy Corporate Services, Inc., which is a centralized service company that provides administrative services to Alliant and its subsidiaries.
-Alliant also holds a 16 percent interest in American Transmission Company LLC (ATC).

-Alliant's non-regulated generation portfolio includes the 347 megawatt (MW) simple-cycle, natural gas-fired Sheboygan Falls Energy Facility near Sheboygan Falls, Wisconsin, which is leased to WP&L for an initial period of 20 years, ending in 2025.
-In February 2017, FERC issued an order approving the transfer of the 99 MW Franklin County wind farm from Alliant
+Alliant also holds a 16 percent interest in American Transmission Company LLC (ATC).8 Alliant's non-regulated generation portfolio includes the 347 megawatt (MW) simple-cycle, natural gas-fired Sheboygan Falls Energy Facility near Sheboygan Falls, Wisconsin, which is leased to WP&L for an initial period of 20 years, ending in 2025.
+In addition, Alliant Energy Transportation, Inc. includes a short line railway that provides freight service between Cedar Rapids, Iowa, and Iowa City, Iowa; a barge terminal and hauling services Logistics Park on the Mississippi River; two third-party logistics companies and other transfer and storage services.
+Alliant Energy Resources also continues to have 50 percent ownership in the 225 MW Great Western Wind Plant in Woodward and Ellis Counties, Oklahoma, with the remaining 50 percent of this project owned by EDF Renewable Energy.

-&lt;sup>6 Alliant Energy became Wisconsin's first federally registered holding company system.
+6 Alliant Energy became Wisconsin's first federally registered holding company system.
 The repeal and replacement of PUCHA eliminated the distinction between federally registered and exempt holding company systems and federal structural regulation over holding company systems and centralized service companies.
-IPL is the result of a merger of IPC and IES Utilities, Inc.
+7 IPL is the result of a merger of IPC and IES Utilities, Inc.

-&lt;sup>8 ATC is a federally registered electric transmission company.
+8 ATC is a federally registered electric transmission company.
 ATC is Wisconsin-based and is a Wisconsin public utility that owns and maintains electric transmission assets in parts of Wisconsin, Michigan, Minnesota and Illinois.